 The distant source of that is Descartes.
-Recall his program in Principia Philosophiae of using 'laws of motion' to ground 'rules' of motion.
+Recall his program in Principia philosophiae of using "laws of motion" to ground "rules" of motion.
 Wolff keeps this Cartesian duality and the program it underwrote:

-The general principles of the rules of motion are called laws of motion....
-Implicit in the rules of motion there are general principles, from which we can derive these rules....
+The general principles of the rules of motion are called laws of motion [...]
+Implicit in the rules of motion there are general principles, from which we can derive these rules [...]
 Mathematicians assume these laws without proof; but it behooves the Metaphysician to demonstrate them.
 Hence we deem it our business to establish them here.
-(Wolff 1737: 228)

 Now, there was a deep source of tension in Descartes' project.
 To secure absolute certainty for mechanics, he let it flow-by deductive argument-from indubitable facts about God and the essence of matter, through the laws of motion, to the rules.
-But, he did not foresee that the final list of 'rules of motion' might in the end be longer than the seven rules he had on record.
+But, he did not foresee that the final list of "rules of motion" might in the end be longer than the seven rules he had on record.
 Thus, conflict can ensue: the full list of rules, or equations of motion, might need for their derivation a wholly different set of dynamical laws than Descartes' three principles.
 Critically, these laws might be impossible to anchor by any a priori argument in metaphysical resources.

 Founders.
 Nearly a century after him, Wolff too was oblivious to this danger.
-To make good on his promise above, he gave two laws of motion, grounded in metaphysics: a Law of Inertia, and a Law of Action and Reaction (1737: 229, 252).
+To make good on his promise above, he gave two laws of motion, grounded in metaphysics: a Law of Inertia, and a Law of Action and Reaction.
 Wolff insisted that these principles are necessary, and so he tried to produce a priori evidence for their truth.
-To that end, he invented a confirmation strategy that would loom large in the Enlightenment.
-It is a mixture of metaphysics of body, conceptual analysis, and the Principle of Sufficient Reason, PSR.
+To that end, he invented a confir-